 Hamstring Tendinopathy is a degenerative process (What is Tendinopathy?).
 It happens gradually over time.
 It is common in field sports and runners.
-Typically, symptoms include pain around the Ischial Tuberosity (Sit Bone), pain deep to buttock, pain moving down the back of the thigh, pain on moving or sitting.
+Typically, symptoms include pain around the Ischial Tuberosity (Sit Bone), pain deep to the buttock, pain moving down the back of the thigh, and pain on moving or sitting.

 Avoiding aggravating factors is important to help the tendon to heal.
 Tendinopathies heal best when they are loaded, but it must be the correct type and amount of load.
 Too much and the tendon will become painful, too little and the tendon will not respond.

 A thorough History and Physical Examination by your Chartered Physiotherapist will determine the likelihood of a Hamstring Tendinopathy.
 If the examination shows an obvious Tendinopathy then a series of exercises and advice will be prescribed.
 These exercises will be progressive in nature to help the healing process.
-Shockwave Therapy should be considered in the case of a Hamstring Tendinopathy.
+Shockwave Therapy should be considered in the case of Hamstring Tendinopathy.

 Following your Initial Consultation, a strict set of exercises as per our Hamstring Tendinopathy Protocol will help in a full return to sports.
 The protocol consists of progressive loading for the tendon to aid healing.
-All loading protocols are research based and proven to be effective in the management of Tendinopathy.
+All loading protocols are research-based and proven to be effective in the management of Tendinopathy.

 MyPhysio’s thoughts on Hamstring Tendinopathy